top of page

 Before going to The Gambia, I often compared my life in Indonesia, a third-world country, to Europe.
 Indonesia always seemed left behind in education, science, and technology.
 But when I visited The Gambia, I realized how lucky I was to have had access to technology and a good education from a young age.
 Even though it may not have been the best, I still had more access than many.

-In The Gambia, I met people ranging from 5 to 50 years old who were incredibly happy because we set up computer classes in their villages.
+In The Gambia, I met people raround 5 to 50 years old who were incredibly happy because we set up computer classes in their villages.
 It was their first time ever using a computer!

 Interested to join us or donate?